stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-There's a really good bit where you just get onto the floor and slither away. __[laughs]__
+Well, there's a very good bit where you just get onto the floor and slither away. __[laughs]__

 #### BEN

 _(laughing)_ Yeah, exactly!
 So I'm pleased of that.
-Uh, and song or joke-- Oh, this is it.
+And song or joke-- Oh, this is it.
 It's me singing David's Fact Corner [__TIM:__ Yes.] even though it was, you know, it's a Patreon bonus-- that was a sneak preview, guys, the song's on Patreon. _(starts slurring)_ Come and join-- join us for the full episode some point-- __[continues slurring]__

 #### TIM